Laura Numeroff inspired writing prompt

 As a teacher, I loved working with Laura Numeroff’s books.
 The kids loved listening to her books and the antics of the different animals.
-My second year teaching I got a stuffed animal of her Mouse from the If You Give a Mouse a Cookie books.
-Now that I have my own kids I was inspired to create a writing unit inspired by Laura Numeroff.
-It’s a great way to get a writing lesson in for your reluctant writer.
+In my second year of teaching I got a stuffed animal of her Mouse from the If You Give a Mouse a Cookie books.
+Now that I have my own kids I was inspired to create a Laura Numeroff writing lesson.
+It’s a great way to get a Homeschool Writing lesson in for your reluctant writer and is a fun Book and Activity.

 (This post contains affiliate links)